SixSq/sixsq.github.io/_legal/legal-privacy-policy.md

 ---
 title: SixSq Approach to Privacy
 product-title: SixSq Approach to Privacy
-product-description: This notice describes a set of data privacy rules that SixSq commits to in the context of the Nuvla.io service and its websites operations, in compliance GDPR and Swiss data privacy law.
+product-description: This notice describes a set of data privacy rules that SixSq commits to in the context of the Nuvla service and its websites operations, in compliance GDPR and Swiss data privacy law.
 image: icon-privacy.svg
 redirect_from:
   - /legal/aai_privacy.html